Saint Barthélemy: Transport

 Many inter-island ferry services operate regularly between St. Martin and St. Barts.
 There are three ferry services active at the moment, one is operated by Voyager (which leaves from Marigot) one day-trip ferry by the Edge (Leaving from Simpsons Bay) and one regular ferry service by the Great Bay Ferry from Philipsburg.

 The narrow and congested roads, and difficulty in parking, have been an impetus for driving Smart cars.

 Media

-A weekly journal entitled Journal de St. Barth is published in the French language.
-Its English-language abridged version, St. Barth Weekly, is published only during the winter (for Anglophone tourists).
-Reflecting the island's popularity with the rich and famous, the high-fashion magazine L'Officiel publishes a seasonal local edition.
-Other tourist-related information is available at the airport and in the offices of the Tourist Authority.
+A weekly journal entitled Journal de St. Barth is published in French.
+Its English-language abridged version, St Barth Weekly, is published only during the winter, Reflecting the island's popularity with the rich, the high-fashion magazine L'Officiel publishes a seasonal local edition.

 There are two local TV broadcasters and five FM radio channels (2021).
-The island has a fully integrated access telephone system with capability for the direct dialing on fixed and wireless systems.
 There is a 4G/LTE mobile service since 2019.

 Health facilities

 The island has a small hospital, the Hôpital de Bruyn, in Gustavia with an adjacent diagnostic laboratory.
 There is also at least one private diagnostic facility.
-Specialists in cardiology, general medicine, dentists, ENT, OB/GYN, paediatrics and rheumatology are also available.
-There are many pharmacies dispensing medicines.
-For more advanced facilities, patients go to Guadeloupe, United States, San Juan or France.
+Specialists in cardiology, general medicine, ear-nose-and-throat medicine, obstetrics and gynaecology, paediatrics, and rheumatology are also available, as well as dentists.
+Many pharmacies dispense medicines.
+For more advanced facilities, patients go to Guadeloupe, the United States, San Juan or France.